Hyunjin-Austin/Blood-Donation-Analysis/README.md

     * **(Contributions to this project)** EDA (Processing & Visualization), Tableau, model design (logistic regression, decision tree)
     * **(LinkedIn Profile)** https://www.linkedin.com/in/yoojin-jung/
 ## Citation
-If you use (or refer) this project in your research, please cite it as follows:
+If you use (or refer to) this project in your research (study), please cite it as follows:
   * Author: Hyunjin and Yoojin
   * Title: Using Machine Learning to Analysis of Blood Donation
   * Year: 2024